Is religion passing by?

 Can religion be inherited?
 Is it in the human genes?
 Some people say so.
 Could the human genome have included some genetic material that supports religion?
 After all, religion has accompanied humans for millennia.
 Though, even so, something in the genes not necessarily must stay there or be active.
 And change of genes is possible.

 The development of the various religions is not all over the world the same.
 It is experiences differently in Africa than in Europe and America.
 In certain places of the world, atheism is still considered as a danger to be combatted.
 Is a 'religion-gene' disappearing in Western Europe?
-In the lifetime of one individual in Western Europe it happens that religious behaviour, strongly acquired when young, completely disappeared when being older.
-No matter how strong the 'indoctrination' has been.

 Is believing in god the result of education and environment, more than inherited?
 Fact is that in regions, especially where science has made big progress, religion turns back.
 We should not forget that it has cost ten thousand years to make humans religious, so it also could take ten thousand years to declare the human society religion free.